 Dr. Michael Torrence / 2018–present

 Ms. Hilda Tunstill / 2017–18 (interim)

 Dr. Anthony G. Kinkel / 2015–17

 Dr. Harry Wagner / 1975–86

 Motlow State Community College – Lead institution for the Tennessee College of Applied Technology Centers

-The lead institution concept, developed by the Tennessee Board of Regents, assigns to an institution the responsibility for identifying the appropriate level of sub-baccalaureate education and training needed based upon the area’s employment demands.
-Motlow is assigned the role of lead institution for the Tennessee College of Applied Technology Centers (TCATs) in McMinnville, Murfreesboro, and Shelbyville, and is charged with the responsibility of overseeing the development of a cohesive plan for the delivery of vocational, technical, and career programs in its 11-county service area.
-Motlow assists the TCATs in program planning, accounting and budgeting, purchasing, personnel, student records, student financial aid, and institutional research, and catalyzes to strengthen the relationship between the area institutions of post-secondary education and business and industry.
+The lead institution concept, developed by the Tennessee Board of Regents, assigns an institution the responsibility for identifying the appropriate level of sub-baccalaureate education and training based on the area’s employment demands.
+Motlow is the lead institution for the Tennessee College of Applied Technology Centers (TCATs) in McMinnville, Murfreesboro, and Shelbyville.
+It is responsible for overseeing the development of a cohesive plan for delivering vocational, technical, and career programs in its 11-county service area.
+Motlow assists the TCATs in program planning, accounting and budgeting, purchasing, personnel, student records, student financial aid, and institutional research and catalyzes to strengthen the relationship between the area institutions of post-secondary education and business and industry.

 Equal Employment Opportunity and Affirmative Action

-Motlow does not discriminate on the basis of race, color, religion, creed, ethnicity, or national origin, sex, disability, age status as a protected veteran or any other class protected by Federal or State laws and regulations and by Tennessee Board of Regents policies with respect to employment, programs, and activities.
+Motlow does not discriminate based on race, color, religion, creed, ethnicity, national origin, sex, disability, age, status as a protected veteran, or any other class protected by Federal or State laws and regulations and by the Tennessee Board of Regents policies with respect to employment, programs, and activities.